get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 , andnonPaddingValue

-outside of this function, instead of inlining them makes no difference.also, substituting
+outside of this function, instead of inlining them, made no difference in the performance.padding_condition

 innonPaddingValue

-with the actual arithmetic function via inlining (and thus avoiding constant function calls) makes no difference, thanks to JIT doing the inlining on its own in V8.finally, the
+with the actual arithmetic functions via inlining (and thereby avoiding repeated function calls) makes no difference, thanks to the JIT doing the inlining on its own in V8.colAt

-inline function is surprisingly super fast (close torowAt
+inline function is surprisingly super fast (almost as fast asrowAt

-). and so, bounding top and bottom is not at all visibly quicker than bounding left and right.
+). so, bounding top and bottom is not at all noticeably quicker than bounding left and right.